 In total, 36 DNA samples and one negative control were subjected to amplicon sequencing.
 Universal primers 515F (5'-GTGCCAGCMGCCGCGGTAA-3') and 806R (5'-GGACTACHVGGGTWTCTAAT-3') (Caporaso et al., 2012), with 12 nt unique barcodes, were used to amplify the V4 hyper-variable regions of the bacterial 16S rRNA gene.
-Polymerase chain reaction (PCR) was performed under the following conditions: 94°C for 5 minutes, 30 cycles of 94°C for 30 seconds, 52°C for 30 seconds, 72°C for 30 seconds; followed by a final cycle of 10 minutes at 72°C. Each PCR reaction contained 12.5 μ L 2x Premix Taq DNA polymerase (Takara Biotechnology, Dalian Co.
-Ltd., China), 1 μ L each primer (0.4 μ M final concentration), and 8.5 μ L nuclease-free water, 2 μ L DNA template (20 ng μ L-1) or 2 μ L sterile water for the PCR negative controls.
+Polymerase chain reaction (PCR) was performed under the following conditions: 94 °C for 5 min, 30 cycles of 94 °C for 30 s, 52 °C for 30 s, and 72 °C for 30 s, followed by a final cycle of 10 min at 72 °C. Each PCR reaction contained 12.5 μL 2× Premix Taq DNA polymerase (Takara Biotechnology and Dalian Co.
+Ltd., China), 1 μL primer (0.4 μM final concentration), and 8.5 μL nuclease-free water, as well as $2 \,\mu\text{L}$ DNA template ($20 \,\text{ng}\,\mu\text{L}^{-1}$) or $2 \,\mu\text{L}$ sterile water for the PCR negative controls.
 PCR products were confirmed using agarose gel electrophoresis, and no PCR band was detected in the PCR negative controls.
-To minimise PCR batch-to-batch variations and maximize the quantity of PCR product, triplicate PCR reactions were performed for each sample, and PCR products were pooled for purification using the OMEGA Gel Extraction Kit (Omega Bio-Tek, Norcross, GA, USA) following electrophoresis.
-PCR products from different samples were pooled in equal molar amounts, and then used for 2 × 250 bp paired-ends sequencing on a MiSeq machine (Illumina, San Diego, CA).
+To minimize PCR batch-tobatch variations and maximize the quantity of PCR product, triplicate PCR reactions were performed for each sample, and PCR products were pooled for purification using the OMEGA Gel Extraction Kit (Omega Bio-Tek, Norcross, GA, USA) following electrophoresis.
+PCR products from different samples were pooled in equal molar amounts and then used for 2×250 bp paired-end sequencing on a MiSeq machine (Illumina, San Diego, CA).